 If you are looking for the cheapest trail camera, then the Meidase Trail Camera 16MP 1080P could be the one you want to opt for.
 However, cheaper cameras are unlikely to come with the same features as some more expensive models.
 You might need to compromise between great-quality photographs and a lower-priced camera.

 If you are in the market for an impressive range, you may opt for the Wildgame Innovations Mirage 16 camera, which has an impressive 80-foot range.
 However, the Stealth Cam G42 has a 100-foot range but fewer video capabilities, so you might have to compromise.

 Trail cameras have what is known as a PIR Sensor built into them.
 PIR stands for Passive infrared.
 This sensor recognizes heat and motion that is either reflected or emitted by an object (Such as an animal).

-The sensor is located in a metallic case and is added to the camera’s circuit board.
-When the sensor detects a slight change in the amounts of infrared outside the camera it tells the camera to take a picture.
+The sensor is in a metallic case and added to the camera’s circuit board.
+When the sensor detects a slight change in the amount of infrared outside the camera, it tells the camera to take a picture.

 Some trail cameras are also capable of taking videos.
-This means that you can watch those deer, for example, in real-time.
-The video function found on trail cameras is also activated by a PIR sensor, typically the same sensor that is used to capture photographs.
+This means you can watch those deer, for example, in real-time.
+A PIR sensor also activates the video function found on trail cameras, typically the same sensor used to capture photographs.

 A PIR sensor is also able to detect motion during the night.
 It works in the same way as it does during the day.
 The only difference is the outcome of the photograph.
 Photographs taken at night are typically black and white.